bpython/curtsies/docs/FmtStr.rst

 FmtStr
 ^^^^^^

-:py:class:`~curtsies.formatstring.FmtStr` is a string with each character colored and styled in ways representable by `ANSI escape codes`_.
+:py:class:`~curtsies.formatstring.FmtStr` is a string with each character colored and styled in ways representable by `ANSI escape codes<http://en.wikipedia.org/wiki/ANSI_escape_code>`_.

 .. automodule:: curtsies.formatstring